webhook/webhook/README.md

 ```
 wh create sitename                 # Create a new Webhook directory/site at "sitename".
-wh serve                           # Serves a Webhook site locally.
-Watch for changes.
+wh serve [port]                    # Serves a Webhook site locally on the optional port.
+Default port is 2002.
 wh deploy                          # Packages local, deploys to the live server, and runs a new build.
 wh update                          # Updates the site directory you're in to use the latest Webhook runserver code libraries.